Juan Abarca

-Juan René Abarca Fuentes (born December 7, 1988) is a Chilean footballer who currently plays for Provincial Osorno as a centre back.
+Juan René Abarca Fuentes (born December 7, 1988) is a Chilean footballer who plays as a centre back for General Velásquez.

 Career

 In January 2012, he was on trial at Dutch side FC Twente but was not offered a contract.

 In 2022, Abarca returned to Rangers de Talca after his stint with them in 2019.

+In 2026, Abarca returned to General Velásquez after two years with Provincial Osorno.